Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 [!!User Interface Package types](../UserInterface/03b_PackageTypes.md)

-## Manage the package types
+# Manage the package types

-Package types serve as suggestion for the fulfiller about the type of packaging and carrier which may be applied for a shipment.
+Package types serve as a suggestion for the fulfiller on the type of packaging and the preferred carrier that may apply for a shipment.
 Package types can be defined using many different criteria.
-All relevant fields (attributes) used are mapped via ETL from the business document.
+All relevant fields (attributes) used are mapped via ETL from the relevant business document.

-[comment]: <> (It may not be applicable for all customers, e.g. in case of non-physical shipments or the fulfiller has his own package types defined.)
+The package types suggested may not be applicable for all users, for instance, in the case of non-physical shipments or if the fulfiller has defined his own package types.

-### Create a package type
+## Create a package type

 Create a package type to define the criteria applicable to a shipment.

 #### Prerequisites

 No prerequisite to fulfill.

-[comment]: <> (ETL basic mapping in Sandbox, in NoE test account Kd-spezifisches Mapping)

 #### Procedure